 Cardio-oncology is a rising subspecialty within internal medicine, and particularly in cardiology, which involves the prevention and management of cardiovascular injury from cancer therapies.
 A minor portion of the field focuses in diagnosing and managing primary/secondary tumours to the heart and the majority focuses on cardiotoxicity from radiotherapy, chemotherapy, and immunotherapy.

-The Pediatric Cardiology is responsible for performing diagnostic procedures, diagnosing congenital heart defects, in infants, children and adolescents.
+Pediatric Cardiology is responsible for performing diagnostic procedures and diagnosing congenital heart defects, in infants, children, and adolescents.
 The various types of Inflammatory Heart Diseases are Myocarditis; Kawasaki disease and Pericardial diseases.
 Infective endocarditis is a form of endocarditis resulting in the inflammation of the inner tissues of the heart.
-These are some of the main inflammatory defects in Babies Heart.
-This Heart 2022 conference will help in B2B partnering between professionals and academicians in Heart.
+These are some of the main inflammatory defects in Babies' hearts.
+This Heart 2023 conference will help in B2B partnering between professionals and academicians in Heart.

 Especially, Compared to Men, Heart disease is the key problem of ladies.
-According to the statistics, one woman per minute by inflicting one in three deaths annually.
+According to the statistics, one woman per minute inflicts one in three deaths annually.
 Moreover, the opposite heart diseases, like Coronary Microvascular Disease and broken heart syndrome, conjointly cause a risk for girls.
-Overall, importance of cardiac arrhythmias depends on the presence or absence of the structural Heart Disease.
-Cardiovascular diseases is the foremost cause of death among women in the states.
+Overall, the importance of cardiac arrhythmias depends on the presence or absence of Structural Heart Disease.
+Cardiovascular diseases are the foremost cause of death among women in the states.

 Cardiac nursing is a nursing specialty that works with patients who are suffering from various conditions of the cardiovascular system.
 Cardiac nurses works in treating patients conditions suffering from unstable angina, cardiomyopathy, coronary artery disease, congestive heart failure, myocardial infarction and cardiac dysrhythmia according to the direction suggested by the cardiologist.
 Cardiac nurses also play a vital role in postoperative care on a surgical unit, stress test evaluations, cardiac and vascular monitoring, health assessments, etc. Cardiac nurses play important role in many different environment including coronary care units, cardiac catheterization, intensive care units, operating theatres, cardiac rehabilitation centres, clinical research, cardiac surgery wards, cardiovascular intensive care units, and cardiac medical wards.